Fuann-Kinoko/jmbTool/README.md

 ### Translation: Updating Control Codes and Texture

+This library provides a basic, non-flexible atlas generation method.
+If you are working on translation, you may need to implement a more flexible solution to handle various font types.
+However, the built-in generator allows for a quick test.

-This library does not handle atlas generation.
-You'll need to implement this separately, or refer to the [k7cn](https://github.com/Fuann-Kinoko/k7cn/blob/master/DDSTool.py) project for an example of CJK atlas generation.
+For a more complex example, please refer to the [k7cn](https://github.com/Fuann-Kinoko/k7cn/blob/master/DDSTool.py) project for an example of CJK atlas generation.

+#### Overview

 Assuming you have translated subtitles with new control codes and a generated texture:
 ```